Your Voice Counts Advocacy Services

 How to get help from our service

-If you live in Gateshead and wish to access NHS Independent Complaints Advocacy support or if you would like to find out more information please call for free 0800 048 7856.
-If you decide that you would like the support of an advocate, please complete and return our referral form either by email to nhsadvocacy@yvc.org.uk or by post to:
+If you live in Newcastle, Gateshead or South Tyneside and wish to access NHS Independent Complaints Advocacy support or if you would like to find out more information please contact us on 0191 478 6472 or mail@yvc.org.uk or complete a referral form below.

 You can also make a referral for someone else, but please get their permission first.
-If you need further information or support, call for free on 0800 048 7856.
+If you need further information or support, call us on 0191 478 6472.
 Lines are open between 9 am and 5 pm Monday to Friday.
 An answerphone operates outside of these times.

 Useful resources